Ruy López de Villalobos: Philippine expedition

-In April of 1544, he sailed for Ambon Island and then Samar and Leyte.
 De la Torre having died, the San Juan was refitted for another attempt to reach New Spain under Yñigo Ortiz de Retez using a southerly route instead.
-This left on 16 May 1545 and hugged the coast of New Guinea—which Ortiz de Retez named—until August 12, when the ship was forced to turn back once again.
+This left on 16 May 1545 and hugged the coast of New Guinea—which Ortiz de Retez named—until 12 August, when the ship was forced to turn back once again.
 It reached Tidore in October.
-Repulsed by hunger, hostile natives, and further shipwreck, López de Villalobos finally abandoned the remaining goals of the expedition.
+Repulsed by hunger, hostile natives, and further shipwreck, Villalobos finally abandoned the remaining goals of the expedition.
 He and his crew members sought refuge in the Moluccas but, quarrelling with the Portuguese, were imprisoned.

-López de Villalobos died of a tropical fever on Good Friday 23 April 1546, in his prison cell on Ambon Island.
+Villalobos died of a tropical fever on Good Friday 23 April 1546, in his prison cell on Ambon Island.
 The Portuguese described him dying "of a broken heart".
 Popular legend made his deathbed nurse the Jesuit missionary and later saint Francis Xavier.

 Some 117 of the crew survived, including De Mafra, Juan Gaetan, and Guido de Lavezaris.
 Juan Gaetan's account of the Villalobos voyage was published in 1550–1559 by Giovanni Battista Ramusio, an Italian historian, in his Navigations and Travels (Navigationi et Viaggi).
 De Mafra produced a manuscript on Magellan's voyage and had this delivered to Spain by a friend.
-They sailed for Malacca, where the Portuguese put them on a ship for Lisbon.
 Thirty—including De Mafra—elected to remain instead.
 His manuscript remained unrecognized for many centuries until being rediscovered in the early 20th century.
-It was published in 1920.
 The survivors who had left Spain or Portugal and returned home were individually circumnavigators of the world, although the expedition itself did not accomplish that.

-The inaccurate accounts of López de Villalobos and his men led Spain to believe that the Pacific was much smaller than it actually was for the rest of the 16th century.
+The inaccurate accounts of Villalobos and his men led Spain to believe that the Pacific was much smaller than it actually was for the rest of the 16th century.